Skip to Main Content

 Why write a Senior Thesis?

 For many of those who write a senior thesis and do not go on to graduate school, this activity may be the most sustained, rigorous, and challenging academic experience of their lives.
 A senior thesis not only builds upon the knowledge that you have gained in your program of study and utilizes the research and communication skills that you have mastered, it is also the opportunity to understand a topic that interests you at a very deep level.
-Further, by the end of the experience you should be an authority on the issue that you have chosen to research and able to communicate your opinion on it to others.
+Further, by the end of the experience, you should be an authority on the issue that you have chosen to research and able to communicate your views on it to others.

 Who may write a senior thesis?

-with an overall GPA of 3.0 or higher and who anticipate achieving at least a 3.5 GPA
+Those students who have a reasonable expectation to graduate from Skidmore College with an overall GPA of 3.0 or higher and who anticipate achieving at least a 3.5 GPA in their major meet the minimum requirements.

 Who should write a senior thesis?

 You should consider writing a senior thesis if you are performing at a very high level in the 300-level classes that you are taking and if there is a topic or question that you would like to know more about.
-Further, you should consider writing a senior thesis if you are interested in working one-on-one with a faculty member with very difficult material and if you are interested in learning how to conduct a sustained examination of a topic using the methods you have learned about in your discipline.
+Further, you should consider writing a senior thesis if you are interested in working one-on-one with a faculty member with very difficult material, and if you are interested in learning how to conduct a sustained examination of a topic using the methods you have learned about in your discipline.

 What is the process for writing a senior thesis?

-*Note: Given approval of the department chair and for reasons typically pertaining to an
+*Note: Given approval of the department chair and for reasons typically pertaining to an accelerated graduation date or study abroad, the semester that these tasks are accomplished may be adjusted.

 Timeline